sjftech/hass-RT4K/QUICKSTART.md

 ---

 **You're ready to go!
-Enjoy seamless control of your RetroTINK devices through Home Assistant and Unfolded Circle Remote 3.**
+Enjoy seamless control of your RetroTINK devices through Home Assistant.**